sds/overcommit/README.md

 **Warning**: Only the command's standard output stream is considered for now, *not* its standard error stream.
-If you do not need to change the default values for any other option, then the `extract_messages_from` option has to be specified.
-Its value does not matter for now, but it should be set to `stdout` to avoid problems in the future.

 To differentiate between warning and error messages, the `warning_message_type_pattern` option may be specified: